category: Battery disposal

 Battery disposal - Batt-Reg.-No. DE 19517763

-The following notice is aimed at those who use batteries or products with built-in batteries and no longer resell them in the form delivered to them (end users):
+The following notice is intended for those who use batteries or products with built-in batteries and no longer resell them in the form in which they were delivered (end users):

 1. Free return of used batteries

 Batteries must not be disposed of with household waste.
-You are legally obliged to return old batteries so that they can be disposed of correctly.
-You can hand in used batteries at a municipal collection point or at your local store.
-As a battery distributor, we are also obliged to take back old batteries, although our take-back obligation is limited to used batteries of the type that we carry or have carried as new batteries in our range.
-You can therefore either send used batteries of the aforementioned type back to us with sufficient postage or hand them in free of charge directly to our shipping warehouse at the address given in the legal notice.
+You are legally obliged to return used batteries to ensure proper disposal.
+You can dispose of them at a municipal collection point or at a local retailer.
+As a battery distributor, we are also obligated to take back used batteries.
+However, our obligation to take back is limited to used batteries of the type that we carry or have carried as new batteries in our product range.
+You can therefore either return used batteries of the aforementioned type to us with sufficient postage or hand them in free of charge at our shipping warehouse at the address stated in the imprint.

 2. Meaning of the battery symbols

-The crossed-out trash can symbol on batteries or accumulators means that they must not be disposed of with household waste at the end of their service life.
-If batteries or accumulators contain mercury (Hg), cadmium (Cd) or lead (Pb), you will find the relevant chemical symbol below the crossed-out trash can symbol.
+The crossed-out wheelie bin symbol on batteries or accumulators indicates that they should not be disposed of with household waste at the end of their service life.
+If batteries or accumulators contain mercury (Hg), cadmium (Cd), or lead (Pb), you will find the corresponding chemical symbol below the crossed-out wheelie bin symbol.
 You are legally obliged to return old batteries and accumulators after use.
-You can do this free of charge at the retail store or at another collection point near you.
-You can obtain addresses of suitable collection points from your city or local administration.
+You can do this free of charge at a retail store or other collection point in your area.
+You can obtain addresses of suitable collection points from your city or local authority.

 Batteries may contain substances that are harmful to the environment and human health.
-Particular caution is required due to the particular risks when handling batteries containing lithium.
-The separate collection and recycling of old batteries and accumulators is intended to avoid negative effects on the environment and human health.
+Due to the specific risks involved, special care must be taken when handling batteries containing lithium.
+Separate collection and recycling of used batteries and accumulators is intended to prevent negative impacts on the environment and human health.

-Please avoid the creation of waste from old batteries as much as possible, e.g. by preferring batteries with a longer lifespan or rechargeable batteries.
-Please avoid littering public spaces by not leaving batteries or electrical and electronic devices containing batteries lying around carelessly.
-Please consider options for reusing a battery instead of disposing of it, for example by reconditioning or repairing the battery.
+Please avoid generating waste from old batteries as much as possible, e.g., by choosing longer-life or rechargeable batteries.
+Please avoid littering public spaces by not carelessly discarding batteries or electrical and electronic devices containing batteries.
+Please consider reusing batteries instead of disposing of them, for example, by reconditioning or repairing them.